 There was a church service which a number of the neighbours had been invited to attend.
 At the end of the service a young man was baptized in the pool of a stream further up the hill.
 Then we loaded into the vans.
 The plan had been to move the luggage onto the top of the Toyota to free up space in the Ford.
 As so often happens the first and loudest to speak rules.
 He didn’t want his suitcase riding on top of a van.
 We rode scrunched together for six hours with suitcases filling the back seat as well the usually available floor space aka leg room.
 At the end of six hours my leg was back to where it had been eighteen months ago.
 If I flew tomorrow, I would qualify for preboarding.
 David had slightly better leg room than I did, but appeared to be suffering as well.
 Maybe this game is not one for old men.
 I am starting to conclude it is not one for this old man.

 On the way to the hotel from the restaurant last night a gasoline tanker had broken down in the middle of one lane of traffic inside the city.
-It was still there and we took turns getting around it.
+It was still there and traffic took turns getting around it.
 Then we waited at another spot while an ambulance loaded a motorcyclist that had been involved in a collision.

 With a stop in San Benito for a potty break and otherwise driving as fast as the Toyota could we made it back to the Granada Hotel shortly after dark.
 The group went in to get their rooms and I limped uphill to Hotel Jerico for shower and clean clothes before going across the street to the Eskimo ice cream parlor to put minutes on my Claro phone.
 Then early to bed.

 For the last two days while we have been adventuring in the mountains, Juanita has been working in the Pharmacy area at Medfest.